sassoftware/restaf-uidemos/README.md

 More information once the designer is published

-> this version uses microbundle
+> this version uses wenpack only and no esm